George F. Moore (United States Army officer): Postwar service

-Following his liberation, Moore spent several months in the Walter Reed Army Hospital in Washington, D.C. before assumed temporary duty at Fort Monroe, Virginia.
-For his service while in Japanese captivity, he was decorated with the second Distinguished Service Medal.
-Moore was transferred to Hawaii in early February 1946 and assumed duty as Commanding General, Artillery of the Hawaiian Department in Honolulu, Hawaii.
-He remained in that capacity for a month, before assumed temporary duty as Commanding General, U.S. Army Pacific.
+Following his liberation, Moore spent several months in the Walter Reed Army Hospital in Washington, D.C. before assuming temporary duty at Fort Monroe, Virginia.
+For his service while in Japanese captivity, he was decorated with a second Distinguished Service Medal.

+Moore was transferred to Hawaii in early February 1946 and assumed duty as commanding general, Artillery of the Hawaiian Department in Honolulu.
+He remained in that capacity for a month, before assuming temporary duty as commanding general, U.S. Army Pacific.
 While in this capacity, he was responsible for the defense of Hawaii, Marshalls, Gilberts, Marianas, Volcanoes, Western Carolines, New Caledonia and Guadalcanal in the Solomons.

-Upon arrival of new commanding general, John E. Hull in July, Moore resumed his duties with the Hawaiian Department and served in this capacity until late November that year when he was transferred to Manila as Commanding General, Philippines-Ryukyu Area.
-This command was created on December 1, 1946 as the military government of the Ryukyu Islands with Army command in the Philippines.
+Upon arrival of new Commanding General John E. Hull in July, Moore resumed his duties with the Hawaiian Department and served in this capacity until late November that year, when he was transferred to Manila as commanding general, Philippines-Ryukyu Area.
+This command was created on December 1, 1946, as the military government of the Ryukyu Islands with Army command in the Philippines.

-Shortly after his arrival to Manila, Moore had to face an increasing pilferage at Army Supply Depots in the Philippines.
-He launched an investigation to halt these black market activities and by May 1947, he reported to the supreme headquarters in Tokyo that 145 U.S. Army personnel including 13 officers and three civil service employees had been found guilty of theft or blackmarketing offenses in the Philippines over a 15 month period from January 1946 to April 1947.
+Shortly after his arrival to Manila, Moore had to face an increasing pilferage at Army supply depots in the Philippines.
+He launched an investigation to halt these black market activities.
+By May 1947, he reported to the supreme headquarters in Tokyo that 145 U.S. Army personnel, including 13 officers and three civil service employees, had been found guilty of theft or black-marketing offenses in the Philippines over a 15-month period from January 1946 to April 1947.
 For his service in the Philippines-Ryukyu, he was decorated with Army Commendation Medal.

-In July 1948, he returned to the United States and joined the headquarters of Sixth U.S. Army in San Francisco, California.
-Moore assumed duty as Deputy Commanding General under General Mark W. Clark and also held additional duty as Deputy Commanding General of Unification of Facilities and Service of Presidio of San Francisco.
-He retired from active duty on August 1, 1949 after 40 years of commissioned service and settled in Hillsborough, California.
+In July 1948, he returned to the United States and joined the headquarters of the Sixth U.S. Army in San Francisco, California.
+He assumed duty as deputy commanding general under General Mark W. Clark, and held additional duty as deputy commanding general of Unification of Facilities and Service of Presidio of San Francisco.

+Moore retired from active duty on August 1, 1949, after 40 years of commissioned service, and settled in Hillsborough, California.